Azure-Samples/azure-digital-twins-getting-started/ISS/README.md

    You'll also need to make sure you have the latest Azure cli installed, you can do this [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).

+   You will also need the Azure Powershell Module using the following command

+        Install-Module -Name Az -Scope CurrentUser -Repository PSGallery -Force

 3. **Git Command Line Interface**

     You will also need to make sure you have git installed, you can do this following instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).